CenturyLinkCloud/mdw/mdw/build.md

   - RestApiDefinition.java
   - **/.mdw/package.json

-3 - Tag release
+3 - Clean Tag (Formal builds only)
-  - (Formal builds only) Delete SNAPSHOT release and tags
+  - Delete SNAPSHOT release and tags
       - git pull
       - git tag -d 6.0.xx-SNAPSHOT
       - Delete the Draft of SNAPSHOT from GitHub: https://github.com/CenturyLinkCloud/mdw/releases
       - git push origin --tags

 4 - Git pull and Commit and push all the above changes to Git.
   - Travis CI will run the build, tests and publish to maven-central or sonatype.